 Email is not always the best way to send large files.
 But you have other options.
 Over the last few years, a lot of free tools have popped up across the internet.
 And some of them are specifically designed to share heavy files.

-You can use large file-sending services such as WeTransfer, Dropbox or TransferNow to bypass the Gmail attachment size limit and send a 4K video or a massive PDF to your family or colleagues.
+You can use large file-sending services such as WeTransfer, Dropbox or TransferNow to bypass the Gmail attachment size limit and send a video, a PowerPoint presentation or a PDF attachment to your family or colleagues.
 All that in a few clicks.

 To do that, simply upload your file on one of these platforms.
 And click send.
 Your recipient will receive a link.
 All they need to do is to click on that link.
 And they can then download and retrieve your file.
 Easy, right?